kodekloudhub/certified-kubernetes-administrator-course/docs/07-Security/11-Certificate-API.md

   ![csr2](../../images/csr2.PNG)

 #### All the certificate releated operations are carried out by the controller manager.
-- If anyone has to sign the certificates they need the CA Servers, route certificate and private key.
+- If anyone has to sign the certificates they need the CA Servers, root certificate and private key.
 The controller manager configuration has two options where you can specify this.

   ![csr3](../../images/csr3.PNG)